RoKerjea/darkly/flag06/report.md

 Image search asked to input an ID. \
 By searching IDs manually (`1, 2, 3, 4, 5`), we discovered an image titled **"HackMe?"**. \
-This hinted that the search mechanism might be exploitable. \
+This was a hint that the search mechanism can be exploitable. \

-Furthermore, search functionality for images by ID is vulnerable to **SQL Injection**.

-By leveraging **SQL Injection**, we identified a table named `list_images`, containing the columns:
+With **SQL Injection**, we found that the schema contained a table named `list_images`, containing the columns:
 - `id`
 - `url`
 - `title`
 - `comment`

-Since `comment` is not displayed, we attempted to extract its data manually.
+We remarked that `comment` was not displayed, so we attempted to display it.

 ## Steps to Reproduce

 ### Identify Table Structure

-By injecting the following SQL payload, we listed existing table columns:
+List the existing table columns:

 ```sql
 5 AND 1=2 UNION SELECT table_name, column_name FROM information_schema.columns
 ```

-**Findings:** We discovered the table `list_images` with the columns: `id`, `url`, `title`, and `comment`.
+We discovered the table `list_images` with the columns: `id`, `url`, `title`, and `comment`.

-### Extract Hidden `comment` Column
+### Display Hidden `comment` Column

-Since `comment` was not displayed by default, we crafted a query to retrieve its content:
+`comment` was not displayed by default, so we did a query to retrieve its content:

 ```sql
 5 UNION ALL SELECT id, comment FROM list_images
 ```

-**Findings:** The comment of id 5 contained a cryptographic challenge:
+The comment of id 5 contained a cryptographic challenge:
 ```
 If you read this just use this md5 decode lowercase then sha256 to win this flag ! : `1928e8083cf461a51303633093573c46`
 ```